leoovs/flight_planning/README.md

 3. **Build the targets**

-You can build the targets by running `cmake --build build --parallel`
+You can build the targets by running `cmake --build build --parallel`.